rackerlabs/rackspace-how-to/content/cloud-servers/configuring-mysql-server-on-centos.md

 ---
-permalink: configuring-mysql-server-on-centos/
+permalink: configuring-mariadb-server-on-centos/
-audit_date:
+audit_date: '2018-05-22'
-title: Configure MySQL server on CentOS
+title: Configure MariaDB server on CentOS
 type: article
 created_date: '2011-07-29'
 created_by: Jered Heeschen
-last_modified_date: '2016-01-11'
+last_modified_date: '2018-05-22'
 last_modified_by: Stephanie Fillmon
 product: Cloud Servers
 product_url: cloud-servers
 ---

-In the [previous article](/how-to/installing-mysql-server-on-centos) we covered a basic MySQL server setup on CentOS Linux.
+In the [previous article](/how-to/installing-mysql-server-on-centos) we covered a basic MariaDB server setup on CentOS Linux.
 We set the root password, created a database, and created a user for the database.
-Now let's look at MySQL in a little more detail so we can tweak its configuration and be ready in case something goes wrong.
+Now let's look at MariaDB in a little more detail so we can tweak its configuration and be ready in case something goes wrong.

 ### Finding the config files

-By default you'll find MySQL's configuration file at:
+By default you'll find MariaDB's configuration file at:

     /etc/my.cnf